SoftUni-Internal/interactive-content/EN/04-For-Loop/06-Infinite-Loops.md

 for ( ; ; ) {
   console.log("Hello World");
 }
-// You can skip the initialization, condition and the increment
+// You can skip the initialization, condition, and the increment
 ```
 [/slide]